General Kumaramangalam Colony

 General Kumaramangalam Colony (also known as G.K.M.
-Colony) is a sub-neighbourhood of Perambur, Chennai.
-It was initially created as a residential area for ex-Military persons.
-It is named after Paramasiva Prabhakar Kumaramangalam, a former Indian Army Chief of Staff.
+Colony or Butt Medu) is a sub-neighbourhood of Perambur, Chennai in Tamil Nadu state, India.
+It was initially created as a residential area for ex-military personnel and is named after Paramasiva Prabhakar Kumaramangalam, a former Indian Army Chief of Staff.

-This area is also known as "Butt Medu", as there used to be small hill made of mud for the army people to practice shooting and once the military camps were removed in early 70's, the mud hill was made flat and the new residential area was developed.

 Location

-The area goes from the right side of Perambur Loco Works railway station end to the Villivakkam railway station.
-This place forms a part of the newly created Constituency "Kolathur".
+G.K.M.
+Colony goes from the end of the right side of Perambur Loco Works railway station to the Villivakkam railway station, and forms a part of the newly created constituency of Kolathur.

-The area was basically developed as residential, but now a few small commercial establishments have emerged.
+The neighbourhood is also known as Butt Medu because there used to be a small hill there made of mud, which the army used to practice shooting.
+However, once the military camps were removed in the early 1970s, the mud hill was flattened and a new residential area was developed, leading to a few small commercial establishments emerging in the years since.

+G.K.M.
+Colony is near Villivakkam, Kolathur (Chennai), Periyar Nagar, Peravallur, Jawahar Nagar, Agaram (Chennai), Thiru.
+Vi.
+Ka.
+Nagar, Sembium, Perambur, and Ayanavaram.